British Cycling: International dominance

 At the 2004 Athens Olympics cycling events, Great Britain came third in the medal table: they took two golds, a silver and a bronze, with Bradley Wiggins taking one medal of each colour - the first British Olympian to do this in 40 years.
 Brailsford gave much of the credit for the team's results to the psychiatrist Steve Peters, who had started working with the squad.
 From 2004 to 2009, it came top of the medals tally for three out of six UCI Track Cycling World Championships.

 The team is noted for its distinctive high performance equipment.
 From the early days of Keen's tenure, they worked with outside firms to produce more aerodynamic bicycles and bicycle parts.
 They started using their own Sport Institute bicycles in 2002, and subsequently Chris Boardman played a key role in redesigning equipment and clothing to maximise efficiency.
 British Cycling continues to work with NASA, McLaren Group and many other organisations to improve track speeds.
 In the late 2000s, the team consisted of riders as Sir Chris Hoy, Victoria Pendleton, Bradley Wiggins, and Rebecca Romero.

 This success has continued in road racing with riders such as Nicole Cooke and Mark Cavendish.
 British cycling has also formed a professional cycling team with BSkyB as the main sponsor and Bradley Wiggins as the team leader and David Brailsford as the manager.
 In 2012, Bradley Wiggins became the first British cyclist to win the Tour de France.
 This was followed the next year when Chris Froome won the 2013 Tour de France.
 Team Sky is registered as a UCI ProTeam.
 Recent years have also seen British dominance in downhill mountain biking, in both the Downhill World Cup and Downhill World Championships.
 In 2014, all three female podium positions, and the top two male positions, in the Downhill World Championships were taken by British athletes.

+End of Olympic dominance and aftermath

+At 2024 Olympics Great Britain were knocked off the top of the Cycling Olympic Medal table for the time since the Athens 2004 games having finished with eleven medals total but only two golds as the British team were overhauled by other teams including old rivals Australia and Netherlands.